RedPRL/sml-redprl/doc/src/language.rst

 Definitions of this kind are not subject to any typing conditions in CHTT;
 instead, if you use a primitive definition within a proof, you will have to prove that it is well-typed.

+.. _def-tactic:

 Defining tactics
 ^^^^^^^^^^^^^^^^